Data-Driven Linear Quadratic Optimization for Controller Synthesis with Structural Constraints: Introduction

 \section{Introduction}

-In many control systems cases that are commonly encountered, it is certainly evident that the methodology of optimal control is highly applicable and effective~\cite{bellman2013dynamic,goldstine2012history,leitmann2013calculus,pontryagin1987mathematical,kirk2004optimal} .
-As is also commonly known, a specific case of the optimal control problem methodology which is often and regularly utilized is the Linear Quadratic Regulator (LQR) approach, where in the problem being considered, it is possible to compose an objective function which is defined as the sum of quadratic terms with respective weightings on state variables and control variables.
-Notably, the LQR problem admits the optimal solution with several properties in terms of optimality and robustness, and it is straightforward here to determine the optimal solution by solving the well-known Algebraic Riccati Equation (ARE)~\cite{anderson2007optimal}.
+In many control systems cases that are commonly encountered, it is certainly evident that the methodology of optimal control is highly applicable and effective.
+As is also commonly known, a specific case of the optimal control problem methodology which is often and regularly utilized is the Linear Quadratic Regulator (LQR) approach.
+In the LQR problem being considered, it is possible to compose an objective function which is defined as the sum of quadratic terms with respective weightings on state variables and control variables.
+Notably, the LQR problem admits the optimal solution with several properties in terms of optimality and robustness, and it is straightforward to determine the optimal solution by solving the well-known Algebraic Riccati Equation (ARE)~\cite{anderson2007optimal}.

-With this rather pervasive power of the optimal control problem methodology, it is noteworthy that a class of controller optimization problems can essentially be formulated, and solved, as an equivalent LQR problem, but with additional structural constraints imposed on the gain matrix.
-Most of these structural constraints come from the zero elements in the controller gain matrix, which frequently appear in the context of decentralized control~\cite{lessard2012optimal,dolk2016output,wang2020optimal}, sparse control~\cite{jerez2012sparse,florez2018structural,wang2019system}; and these can also arise from some application-specific factors, such as controller structural restrictions in view of the complexity in measurement and feedback~\cite{salgado2004mimo,montenbruck2017structured}.
+With the pervasive power of optimal control, it is noteworthy that a class of controller optimization problems can essentially be formulated as an equivalent LQR problem, but with additional structural constraints imposed on the gain matrix~\cite{cao2009optimal}.
+Most of these structural constraints come from the zero elements in the controller gain matrix, which frequently appear in the context of decentralized control, where the off-block diagonal elements of the composite controller gain are restricted to be zero in the decentralized control architecture.
+These can also arise from some application-specific factors, such as controller structural restrictions in view of the complexity in measurement and feedback~\cite{xia2020penalty}.
 As is known, the ARE always results in an optimal solution when there are no additional structural constraints (thus known as a full matrix) for the LQR problem.
-But if certain structural constraints are imposed on the gain matrix, the ARE typically cannot be straightforwardly used; in which case the optimal solution then cannot be easily obtained by similarly straightforward analytical means.
-Indeed some of these structural constraints typically lead to the NP-hardness of the optimization problem~\cite{fattahi2017convexity,fattahi2018transformation}.
+But if certain structural constraints are imposed on the gain matrix, the ARE typically cannot be straightforwardly used; in which case the optimal solution then cannot be easily obtained by similarly straightforward analytical means~\cite{ma2021optimal}.
+Indeed some of these structural constraints typically lead to the NP-hardness of the optimization problem~\cite{fattahi2017convexity,fattahi2018transformation,wang2019system,wang2020optimal}.